mcowger/blog/_posts/2016-01-14-a-new-team-for-a-new-application.md

 #Do You Need Help?

 Why yes, yes I do.
 Right now my team is very small - just me and my good friend, fantastic presenter and awesome technologist [Tommy Trogden](https://twitter.com/vTexan?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor).
-If the description below matches you, and you are in the New England (Boston, NYC, New Hampshire, New Jersey) area, please let me know and [apply here at the regular EMC site](https://jobs.brassring.com/tgwebhost/jobdetails.aspx?SID=%5ecveevQD6oZRDk7mRyru7mRUAS5uSbSrCflusRkMBL3kQvA9fSosfmKqgCLZ0RGx0&jobId=499179&type=search&JobReqLang=1&recordstart=1&JobSiteId=5116&JobSiteInfo=499179_5116&GQId=0).
+If the description below matches you, and you are in the New England (Boston, NYC, New Hampshire, New Jersey) area, please let me know and [apply here at the regular EMC site](https://sjobs.brassring.com/TGWebHost/home.aspx?partnerid=20085&siteid=5109) and search for requisition ID: 158638BR.

 ---